 Again, the above settings are recommendations and you may need to alter your settings to provide a quality viewing experience to your viewers.
 If your video is pausing, or if you want to keep the bandwidth requirements lower, you can export at 15fps as this will help keep the bit rate low.
 The one exception to this is if your video also includes live action video.

 We recommend that after exporting your video you use one of the useful tools to check the video bit rate.
 Remember that the number of renditions created is based on the bit rate of your source file.

 The ingest profile you select in Video Cloud will have an effect on the quality of your published screencast.
 Keep in mind that creating more renditions is not always a good thing.
 Having multiple renditions with different sizes and bit rates may cause the end user to see a version of your screencast that is pixelated or has blurry text due to the video being resized.
 Preserving the resolution is key to delivering a legible and clear screencast.

 The Dynamic Delivery profiles provided by default in the Upload module provide the option of creating an MP4 rendition.
-You should create MP4 renditions if you want viewers to be able to download videos.
+You should create MP4 renditions if you want viewers to be able to download videos or if you will be sharing videos using Brightcove Social.
 MP4 renditions may also be required to generate video captions.
 For example, our partner 3Play Media requires that videos have an MP4 rendition in order for captions to be generated.